 The Neptune Memorial Reef™ has been approved by the United States Environmental Protection Agency (EPA), the Department of Environmental Resources Management (DERM) of Miami, the National Oceanic and Atmospheric Administration (NOAA), the Florida Fish and Wildlife Conservation Commission, and the Army Corps of Engineers.
 The Neptune Memorial Reef™ is also a member of the Green Burial Council.

 As of 2012, 14 species of coral were identified.
 Additionally, 195 coral colonies, diverse sea creatures, and even a sea urchin species thought to be extinct have been found living at the reef.
 The reef’s vertical surfaces have attracted filefish, trunkfish, and pufferfish.
 The new coral colonies have also given a home to key species such as moray eels, parrotfish, and spiny lobsters.
-A recent marine study conducted by the Department of Environmental Resource Management concluded that marine life around the reef has gone from the zero to thousands in two years.
+A recent marine study conducted by the Department of Environmental Resource Management concluded that marine life around the reef has gone from the zero to thousands in just a few years.

 Visit the Neptune Memorial Reef™